PHP syntax and semantics: Simplest program

 The above example also illustrates that text not contained within enclosing PHP tags will be directly output.

 Operators

-PHP supports: arithmetic operators, assignment operators, bitwise operators, comparison operators, error control operators, execution operators, increment/decrement operators, logical operators, string operators, array operators, conditional assignment operators.
+PHP supports arithmetic operators, assignment operators, bitwise operators, comparison operators, error control operators, execution operators, increment/decrement operators, logical operators, string operators, array operators, and conditional assignment operators.

+Arithmetic and string operators

+Addition, subtraction, multiplication, and division are expressed using +, -, *, and / operators (respectively), modulus with %, exponentiation with **, and increment and decrement with ++ and -- (respectively).

+Concatenation is expressed with ., and appending text to an existing string is represented as .=.